joysn/python_algorithms/README.md

 algo_python17b.py - Knapsack unbound

 algo_ptyhon19.py - Given a list of numbers,remove and print every third number from a list of numbers until the list becomes empty

+algo_python20.py - Ways to remove duplicates from list

 algp_python21.py Given a list of lists, the task is to find the elements which are common in all sublist.